 Need a quick (but delicious) dessert?
 Try these easy lemon bars the next time the grandkids visit!
-The homemade filling is made from fresh lemon juice and lemon zest – these quick lemon bars are especially refreshing in the summer and come together in no time.
+The homemade filling is made from fresh lemon juice and lemon zest – these quick lemon bars come together in no time.
 Using refrigerated sugar cookie dough makes quick work of the crust.

 Preheat oven to 350°F.